• Home

 While we’re at it, don’t tell your hotel to expect you at 2 PM when it’s more likely that you’ll arrive at 4 or even 5 PM!
 Sri Lanka is only about 430 KM tall and 220 KM wide, but it can take you hours and hours to travel from place to place as the roads can be extremely busy.

-Expect to wait for a herd of buffalo to cross the road, the occasional monkey appearing out of nowhere, crazy bus drivers and sometimes even a stubborn elephant in the middle of the road.
+Expect to wait for a herd of buffalo to cross the road, the occasional monkey appearing out of nowhere, crazy bus drivers who love overtaking onto oncoming traffic and sometimes even a stubborn elephant in the middle of the road.
 I talk about this a bit more in my post on 12 things you should know before you visit Sri Lanka.

 14. Don’t forget to learn a few easy Sinhala phrases before your trip